microsoft/generative-ai-for-beginners/README.md

 ## 📂 Each lesson includes:

 - a short video introduction to the topic
-- written lesson located in the README
+- a written lesson located in the README
-- for project-based lessons, a Jupyter Notebook with code examples
+- a Jupyter Notebook with code examples (for project-based lessons)
 - a challenge or assignment to apply your learning
 - links to extra resources to continue your learning